 Why You Should Take a Vacation Even if You Can’t

-by Josh Brower
+Josh Brower • 5 minutes

 You need a vacation!
 You’re busy, stressed, and overwhelmed by kids, deadlines, meetings, commitments, or bills.
 You may think you can’t afford to take a vacation.
 I would say you can’t afford not to take a vacation.
 In fact, I take a vacation every week.
 Confused yet?
 Well, I may call it a vacation, but God calls it the Sabbath.
 You’re about to learn how to calm your heart and breathe deeply after a week of racing.
 Think of the two minutes you take to read this post as the beginning of the true rest your life has been desperate for.